CODIEX0/BlueBot/README.md

-# BlueBot - Inteligent Financial Assistant
+# BlueBot - Intelligent Financial Assistant

 BlueBot is a comprehensive React Native financial assistant app with **mobile-first, offline-first architecture** designed specifically for both banked and unbanked users in South Africa.
 The app features SQLite-based local storage, biometric authentication, and cloud synchronization when online.